chimericdream/worldofpannotia.com/src/_prestige_classes/blackguard.md

       - name: "Sneak Attack"
         type: ""
         desc: |
           This ability, gained at 4th level, is like the rogue ability of the same name.
-The extra damage increases by +1d6 every third level beyond 4th (7th and 10th).
+The extra damage increases by +{% die_roll 1 6 0 %} every third level beyond 4th (7th and 10th).
 If a blackguard gets a sneak attack bonus from another source the bonuses on damage stack.
     additionalInfo: |
       #### Blackguard Spell List